 We did not audit the financial statements of subsidiaries, whose financial statements reflect total assets of Rs.
 343.94 lacs as at March 31, 2016, total revenues (including other income) of Rs.
 3.84 lacs and net cash flows amounting to Rs.
 11.60 lacs for the year ended on that date, as considered in the consolidated financial statements.
 These financial statements have been audited by other auditors whose reports have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries and our report in terms of sub-sections (3) and (11) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries is based solely on the reports of the other auditors.
-Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the other auditors.
+Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of this matter with respect to our reliance on the work done and the report of the other auditors.